marysaka/ghidra_falcon/README.md

 }
 ```

-Reload (with your `ReloadSleighLangauge.java` hotkey), disassembly the bytes (by pressing `D`), and check the output is correct.
+Reload (with your `ReloadSleighLangauge.java` hotkey), disassemble the bytes (by pressing `D`), and check the output is correct.
 If it fails to disassemble, double check your code, or use `DebugSleighInstructionParse.java` to see where it goes wrong.

 If you hit errors reloading, you can view the log by clicking the "Show Console" icon at the bottom Ghidra project window (the one with the file listing, not the CodeBrowser/disassembly window).
 The errors are only helpful some of the time, so I usually check my changes by hand first to see if I can spot what I did wrong.